 Integrated Algebra is designed for students who have completed Algebra I and Geometry, but experienced difficulties, particularly in Algebra 1.
-The course aims to provide both a thorough review and reinforcement of algebraic skills and concepts from Algebra I and an extension of such topics.
+The course aims to provide both a thorough review and reinforcement of algebraic and geometric skills and build upon these though an introduction to Algebra 2 concepts.